Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 Next up is TikTok and YouTube.

-They kinda work the same way; there are a ton of people sharing (in video format) how they made certain images!
+They work the same way; a ton of people share (in video format) how they made certain images!

 For example: